non contact measurement technology

 Acoustic measurement method is mainly used for distance measurement, in which ultrasonic distance measurement technology is more widely used.
 Ultrasonic waves are mechanical waves with a frequency higher than 20Hz.

-In order to use ultrasonic waves as a means of detection, ultrasonic waves must be generated and received.
-A high frequency acoustic transducer is required for the emission and reception of ultrasonic waves.
+To use ultrasonic waves as a means of detection, the system must generate and receive ultrasonic waves.
+A high-frequency acoustic transducer generates and receives these ultrasonic waves.

-Ultrasonic waves are very directional, have a small energy loss when propagating in solid media, and travel long distances, so they are commonly used to measure distances.
+Because ultrasonic waves travel in a very directional way, lose little energy when propagating in solid media, and can cover long distances, people commonly use them to measure distances.

-The principle of ultrasonic distance measurement is in the case of known ultrasonic propagation speed in a medium, when the ultrasonic pulse through the medium to reach the measured surface, it will be reflected back, through the measuring instrument to measure the time interval between the emission of ultrasonic waves and the received echo, you can calculate the distance from the instrument to the measured surface.
+The ultrasonic distance measurement principle relies on the known ultrasonic propagation speed in a medium.
+When the ultrasonic pulse travels through the medium and reaches the measured surface, it reflects back.
+The measuring instrument records the time interval between emitting the ultrasonic waves and receiving the echo.
+Using this data, technicians calculate the distance from the instrument to the measured surface.

 Ultrasonic distance measuring instrument and ultrasonic thickness gauge are two typical examples of the application of ultrasonic technology.
-Ultrasonic ranging technology is affected by the environment of temperature, humidity, propagation medium, the measurement accuracy is often not high, and there is still to develop high-precision and highly adaptable ultrasonic ranging technology.
+Temperature, humidity, and the propagation medium affect ultrasonic ranging technology, often reducing its measurement accuracy.
+Researchers still need to develop high-precision and highly adaptable ultrasonic ranging technologies.

 1.2 Magnetic measurement method